 The REF was on exhibition for comment from Friday 7 September 2018 to Friday 28 September 2018.
 Ausgrid considered all submissions as part of the process of assessing the project for construction approval.

 The project is now approved for construction and the final REF can be viewed in the 'Review of Environmental Factors' section below.

-This project will involve installing the new 132,000 Volt cable between our Willoughby substation in Campbell Street, Artarmon and our Mosman substation in Harbour Street, Mosman.
+This project involves installing a new 132,000 Volt cable in roads between our Willoughby substation in Campbell Street, Artarmon and our Mosman substation in Harbour Street, Mosman.

 Work to install the new cables will generally include:

 digging trenches in roads to lay conduits (plastic pipes) to accommodate the new cables

 backfilling trenches and temporary resurfacing of impacted areas (trenching and temporary resurfacing takes about three days outside each property depending on ground and weather conditions)